Peltoche/ical-rs/README.md

 ### LineParser

-Parse the unfolded line into three parts:
+Parse the result of LineReader into three parts:

 - The name of the line attribute formated in uppercase.
 - A vector of `(key/value)` tuple for the parameters.
 The key is formatted in uppercase and the value is untouched.
-- The value which stay untouched.
+- The value stay untouched.

 #### Example: